-Student Conduct Processes: The Student Conduct Process and the Special Examiner's Process
+Student Conduct Processes: The Student Conduct Process and the OEO Formal Complaint Process

-Applicability: Formal and informal adjudication in support of a student (that is, any person enrolled in any academic program or course at Brandeis University, including Brandeis-sponsored distance or Internet-based courses, up to and including the student's commencement day, or the last day of evaluation for non-degree students) may be implemented through the report of an alleged policy violation or concerning behavior to the Department of Student Rights and Community Standards (DSRCS).
-Reported behaviors will be vetted to determine whether the Student Conduct Process (SCP), the OEO Resolution Process, or the Dean of Students (DOS) Office will be the appropriate mechanism or venue for response.
+Applicability: Formal and informal adjudication in support of a student (student, as defined in this document) may be implemented through the report of an alleged policy violation or concerning behavior to the Department of Student Rights and Community Standards (DSRCS).
+Reported behaviors will be vetted to determine whether the Student Conduct Process (SCP), the OEO Formal Complaint Process, or the Dean of Students (DOS) Office will be the appropriate mechanism or venue for response.